 While the usage of AI in recruitment is beneficial, there are a few challenges that recruiters can face while adopting it:

-1. Data Quality: AI models cannot be expected to perform well unless they are trained on appropriate data and augmented by good-quality input.
-If the data that was used to develop AI models has biases, then the biased model will cause hiring discrimination.
+- Data Quality: AI models cannot be expected to perform well unless they are trained on appropriate data and augmented by good-quality input.
+If the data used to develop AI models contains biases, the resulting model will cause hiring discrimination.

-2. Transparency and Explainability: Many AI models are complex and are treated as black boxes, meaning it is not always clear how decisions are made.
-Employers must make sure that the AI they use is explainable because transparency is needed to defend hiring decisions.
+- Transparency and Explainability: Many AI models are complex and are treated as black boxes, meaning it is not always clear how decisions are made.
+Employers must ensure that the AI they use is explainable, as transparency is needed to defend hiring decisions.

-3. Cost and Expertise: AI tools must be audited for compliance with the EEOC, which will require significant expertise in both machine learning and employment law.
-For smaller organizations, this can be a long – and complex process.
+- Cost and Expertise: AI tools must be audited for EEOC compliance, a process that will require significant expertise in both machine learning and employment law.
+For smaller organizations, this can be a long and complex process.

 Top Best Practices of Using AI in Recruitment While Following EEOC Guidelines